Mathematical Cultures & Practices XI|

 - Tomas Pavlicek.
 Changes of the post-war mathematical

 practices in Czechoslovakia and the influence of Polish culture.

 youth and two views of mathematics in society.

 - Benjamin Wilck.
-Hidden Messages in Greek Mathematics:
+The Alternative in Euclid's Alternative

 - Ned Wontner.
 Mathematicians' Perceptions of